lazyelement/TillDeathDoUsPart/README.md

 - Welcome to our game: Till Death Do Us Part, a retro side scroller game with a Valentines Horror Theme!
 - This project was done by first year students of Singapore Institute of Technology (SIT) for the "Do You Have The Guts?"
 2022 Hackathon under the Morgan Stanley Challenge.
+- Won 1st place on "Do You Have The Guts?"
+2022 Hackathon jointly organized by GUTS (Glasgow University Tech Society) and School of Computing Science, University of Glasgow Singapore.
+- 2nd place on the Morgan Stanley Challenge

 2) Gameplay & Mechanics
 - Our game features a zombie running away from his bride-to-be, in hopes of escaping his horrible fate: Being Married